 - Where to Watch: Criterion Channel

-The movie follows a young boy named Aigin who manages to escape their presence after witnessing his family slaughter by tjudes and reaches out to other Lapps in the camp.
+The movie follows a young boy named Aigin who manages to escape their presence after witnessing his family slaughtered by tjudes and reaches out to other Lapps in the camp.
 But the fellow members, afraid of the murderous people, leave for the coast while the boy stays behind to seek revenge for his family’s death.

 33. Troy (2004)